bedroomcult/BulkQRGen/README.md

 # BulkQRGen

-# QR Code Generator with SVG, PDF, and PNG Support
+A QR Code Generator with SVG, PDF, and PNG Support based in Python

 This script generates **QR codes** from a CSV file, supports **SVG, PDF, and PNG formats**, and includes optional **logo embedding**.
 It features a **progress bar that dynamically adjusts to your terminal width** and tracks the **total & average processing time**.